persado/persado.github.io/_posts/2020-01-22-speed-up-rspec-boot-time.md

 Stackprof-webnav is just a helper to view the stack trace dumps in a browser.
 Stackprof itself already has built in ways, but this just makes it easier.

-Here's a simple snippet I used to get the stack traces dumped, I added this into my `spec_helper.rb`.
+Here's a simple snippet I used to get the stack traces dumped, which I added into my `spec_helper.rb`.
 The commented out paths were just for me to have an easy way to split up the folders for different stack traces, or for a before and after.
 You'll may also need to make these folders in the `rails_app_root/tmp/` directory if you get any errors.